 The last few months haven’t been easy.
 I have spent it getting over an ex.
 And it’s not even my own ex, it’s a partner’s ex.
 In fact, getting over this has proved more problematic than getting over some of my own exes – I have an enviable degree of ease in moving on from my own dead affairs of the heart; I tend to shrug them off with an ‘Ah, that was fun’ and no backwards glance.

-To be honest, it wasn’t the break-up that upset me, it was the entire existence of this person in my partner’s life, albeit only for a few months, and so I am not really getting over the break-up, I am getting over the relationship.
+To be honest, it wasn’t the break-up that upset me, it was the entire existence of this person in my partner’s life, so I am not really getting over the break-up, I am getting over the relationship.
 And with that it has thrown up a whole lot of questions for me about how good a partner I have been.
 Spoiler: I have been a bit of a shit.
 Why I am writing this now?
 As part of my own healing process, really, and to draw a hard red line under a difficult period.
 And because this week’s WW prompt is tantrums and I have had too many tantrums for any self-respecting 44-year-old in the last six months!

 But really, it was this tweet from Nooky Semper, asking about the difference between jealousy and insecurity that really got me processing my thoughts and crafting sentences in the shower.
 Was it jealousy that made me so unhappy?
 No I don’t think so.
 I don’t ever really experience the debilitating grip of the ‘green-eyed monster’ and I never wonder or worry about what partners are doing when they are not with me.
 The voyeur in me delights in hearing about their sex adventures and I will happily host posts written by partners and by hot-damn-why-don’t-you-live-closer men about their wives.